< Back to Oral History project: Wine in the South

 Tracy Chesser is an attorney by vocation.
 Like his forebears, he lives on the edge of the great Okefenokee Swamp, in extreme southeastern Georgia.
 His great-great-grandfather settled in the area in the mid-1800s.
 His grandfather built a home in the swamp on what is now called Chesser Island.
-Wine labels from Cheese Island Winery boast an artist’s rendering of that home.
+Wine labels from Chesser Island Winery boast an artist’s rendering of that home.

 Tracy Chesser and his wife Melinda Chesser make a wide variety of wines, some flavored with local blueberries, others with Tupelo honey.
-The Chessers see their efforts as a boon to cultural tourism, which the Okefenookee hopes to catalyze soon.
+The Chessers see their efforts as a boon to cultural tourism, which the Okefenokee hopes to catalyze soon.

 One of their signature wines, vinified from estate-grown and other muscadine grapes, is a sparkling muscadine, made in a brut style.
 Also of note is their Folkston Funnell Bubble, a demic-sec sparkler, sweetened with the barest touch of honey.